 Remember, some disasters can be everyday happenings – like spilling a coffee on your keyboard.
 Also, more and more threats to your data come from pervasive viruses.

-If you want to keep you precious memories (and all your internal organs!), you need backup that automatically and continuously protects the data on your computer so that if disaster strikes, you can easily recover your files without missing a beat.
+If you want to keep your photos and files safe, you need backup that automatically and continuously protects the data on your computer so that if disaster strikes, you can easily recover your files without missing a beat.

 Not at all!
 Cloud backup is very affordable – especially when you consider the potential cost of losing your irreplaceable documents or your priceless photos and videos.